22lavonne/MAGE-Ontology/documentation/key-notions.md

 "Every function has exactly one label"
 * `Function hasReturnType DataType min 0 max 1 datatype` <br />
 "Every function has either no return type (void) or one return type"
+* `Function hasParameter min 0 variable` <br />
+"A function can pass in 0 or more parameters"
 * `Function returns min 0 max 1 variable` <br />
 "Every function returns either no variables or one variable"
-* `Function hasParameter min 0 variable` <br />
-"A function can pass in 0 or more parameters"
 * `Function calls min 0 Function` <br />
 "A function can call 0 or more other functions"
 * `Function calledBy min 0 Function` <br />
 "A function can be called by 0 or more other functions"
 * `Function definedIn class min 0 max 1 Class` <br />
-"A function is defined in either 0 or 1 class"
+"A function is defined in either 0 or 1 classes"
+* `Function definedIn Namespace exactly 1 Namespace` <br />
+"A function is defined in exactly 1 namespace"
 * `Function containsInstruction min 1 instruction` <br />
 "A function contains one or more instructions"